xinyu1205/recognize-anything/README.md

 Please refer to `batch_inference.py` for more options.
 To get P/R in table 3 of our paper, pass `--threshold=0.86` for RAM and `--threshold=0.68` for Tag2Text.

 To batch inference custom images, you can set up you own datasets following the given two datasets.

+### :golfing: Model Training/Finetuning

+### **Tag2Text** ##
+At present, we can only open source [the forward function of Tag2Text](./ram/models/tag2text.py#L141) as much as possible.
+To train/finetune Tag2Text on a custom dataset, you can refer to the complete training codebase of [BLIP](https://github.com/salesforce/BLIP/tree/main) and make the following modifications:
+1. Replace the "models/blip.py" file with the current "[tag2text.py](./ram/models/tag2text.py)" model file;
+2. Load additional tags based on the original dataloader.

+### **RAM** ##

+The training code of RAM cannot be open-sourced temporarily as it is in the company's process.

 ## :black_nib: Citation
 If you find our work to be useful for your research, please consider citing.